haslab/why3do/examples/changRobertsNetwork/README.md

 # Chang-Roberts algorithm

 The version in this folder uses a network model.
-Based on ESOP'2022 paper "Why3-do: The Way of Harmonious Distributed System Proofs"
+Based on ESOP'2022 paper "Why3-do: The Way of Harmonious Distributed System Proofs".

 ## Files